 Even if Congress can't reach an agreement and the interest rate increase remains, the effect might be minimal at York College.

-"I don't anticipate much of an impact on enrollment," said Ed Lane, assistant director of financial
+"I don't anticipate much of an impact on enrollment," said Ed Lane, assistant director of financial aid at York College.

 Federal loans contribute a small amount to student aid, he said.

 For example, freshmen are eligible for up to $5,500 in federal loans, and just $3,500 of that can be in the form of subsidized loans, Lane said.

 The interest rate on subsidized student loans was 6.8 percent six years ago, and it didn't have much of an impact, he said.

 Concerns: Leaders at Penn State had a different view.

 "Obviously a higher interest rate is disappointing news for students and families struggling to make ends meet and gain an education.
 It would be difficult to predict the overall impact, but it is safe to say that this might deter a number of students from continuing their education," said Lisa Power, director of public information at Penn State.